syedimrantirmizi/AI-Project/README.md

 python rename.py
 ```

-Renames all images in the `Truck` folder.
+Renames all images in the `Given Path` folder.

 ### 5. Evaluate the Model